Philip Kaloki: Professional career

 In 2013.
 Prof Kaloki was appointed by H.E President Uhuru Kenyatta as the Kenya Medical Training College Board chair.
 Upon completion of his term as chair in April 2021, the institution recorded exponential growth with 43 new KMTC colleges established across the country and a student population growth from 19,000 to over 51,000.

 Prof. Kaloki, EBS has been a distinguished Trade/Business Consultant.
 He has worked as the team leader of technical experts helping Central Rift and Upper Eastern County Governments on COVID-19 and Health Systems Strengthening.
-He is the CEO of Global Centre for Business Development and has worked as lead consultant in various Ministry of Trade/ Export Promotion Council (EPC), Kenya projects such as Market Research and Feasibility study in the Democratic Republic of Congo, February and October 2012; Review Export Promotion Council (EPC) Trade Development Program (TDP), Sept 2010 to Jan 2011; “Market Study and Developing a Market Penetration Strategy for South East Region of the USA and Organizing a Kenya Trade Mission to Texas, 16 October 2005.
+He is the CEO of Global Centre for Business Development and has worked as lead consultant in various Ministry of Trade/ Export Promotion Council (EPC), Kenya projects such as Market Research and Feasibility study in the Democratic Republic of Congo, February and October 2012; Review Export Promotion Council (EPC) Trade Development Program (TDP), Sept 2010 to Jan 2011; “Market Study and Developing a Market Penetration Strategy for South East Region of the US and Organizing a Kenya Trade Mission to Texas, 16 October 2005.
 He is also the Kenya Patron of the Turner Foundation based in Canada where he helped mobilize resources for water provision in major towns in Kibwezi and improvement of learning institutions.
 He enjoined as a Full Time Instructor of Business at the Dallas Baptist University (DBU) in 1990.
 In 1989, he was a member of the Adjunct Faculty at the DBU, Texas, USA.
-Prof. Kaloki became Assistant Professor of Business in 1993 to 2001 when he became Associate Professor of Business and later a Professor of Business since 2005 at Dallas Baptist University.
+Prof. Kaloki became assistant professor of business in 1993 to 2001 when he became associate professor of Business and later a professor of Business since 2005 at Dallas Baptist University.